Roberts-2080/gpaCalculatorPredictor/README.md

 ## Grade Calculator
-The grade calculator provides students with a tool to calculate their overall grade.
-Students are enrolled in several classes, so it can get difficult for them to calculate their grades without any tools.
+The grade calculator/predictor provides students with a tool to calculate their overall GPA/predict how many grades they need to get in a specified assignment/exam.
+Students are enrolled in several classes, so it can get difficult for them to calculate their GPA without any tools.
 This is where the grade calculator excels!
-The tool is user-friendly and should be student's go-to when final season comes around.
+The tool is user-friendly and all students can see their ranks among the whole dataset & share their ranks in social media!

 ### To start development: